 Love vs. Fear: Is Unity Possible?

 “Oriented to Love gave me a tangible experience of hope for unity in the church in the face of profound disagreement.
 I had hoped for this in theory, but to see it and experience it was an invaluable gift…” ~ an OTL dialogue alumnus

 When you look at the church today, do you feel hopeful?
 Do you see unity?
 Do you see, in yourself and others, the freedom to love those who are different from you?
 Or do you see fear and hurt fueling discontent, division, even despair?

 But I have seen it work the other way—powerfully so—and that is why I am rich in hope!
-I have seen Christians—on both ends of the theological divisions over sexual and gender diversity—agree not only to lay down their arms but also to leave their trenches and move towards each other.
-Once there, fully committed to listening to their ideological “enemies” and to sharing their own heart-deep stories, they simply begin to love each other.
-They challenge, offend, and offer grace to each other; they learn from, are surprised by, and grow to know each other.
-I can tell you: It’s a beautiful thing, and it’s made possible by the Holy Spirit, by the hard work of the participants, and by your generous donations to The Sider Center.
+I have seen Christians—on both ends of the theological divisions over sexual and gender diversity and everywhere in between—agree not only to lay down their arms but also to leave their trenches and move towards each other.
+Once there, fully committed to listening to their ideological “enemies” and to sharing their own heart-deep stories, they begin to know each other.
+They challenge, offend, and offer grace to each other; they learn from, are surprised by, and grow to love each other.
+It’s a beautiful thing.

-Hope, love, and unity amidst difference and disagreement—these are the lofty goals of Oriented to Love—goals that are realized at each and every dialogue we’ve done over the past several years.
+Hope, love, and unity amidst difference and disagreement—these are the lofty goals of Oriented to Love—goals that are realized at each and every dialogue we’ve done since 2011.